PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Methodology

-\textbf{Different from GRPO, where each token is treated with the same advantage, PRPO computes advantages at the paragraph level.
-This increases the likelihood of paragraphs (deepfake characteristics) that align with the image and remain consistent with the final answer, while decreasing the likelihood of those that are misaligned.} Training also incorporates a Kullback-Leibler (KL) divergence loss to encourage exploration of novel reasoning traces at the paragraph level while constraining the policy from deviating excessively from the reference model.
+Different from GRPO, where each token is treated with the same advantage, PRPO computes advantages at the paragraph level.
+This increases the likelihood of paragraphs (deepfake characteristics) that align with the image and remain consistent with the final answer, while decreasing the likelihood of those that are misaligned.
+The optimization further incorporates a Kullback-Leibler (KL) divergence loss to encourage exploration of novel reasoning traces at the paragraph level while constraining the policy from deviating excessively from the reference model.

-The overall training objective combines the PRPO loss with the KL regularization term:
+The overall optimization objective combines the PRPO loss with the KL regularization term:

 where $\beta$ is a weighting coefficient.